A Semantics for Belief in Simplicial Complexes: Introduction

 We are not the first to propose a representation of belief using simplicial complexes.
 Both ``Knowledge and Simplicial Complexes'' \cite{KaSC} as well as ``Simplicial Belief'' \cite{SimpBel} tackle the same idea.
 While each of these approaches is interesting in its own right, they differ substantially from our models both in formal implementation and in the overall logic of belief that they validate.
 We outline these frameworks and discuss their relationship to our models in Section \ref{sec:Conc}.

 The rest of the paper is organized as follows.
 In Section \ref{sec:sem}, we provide the core definitions, introduce our new model, and prove that in this framework multiple complexes are needed to allow the right kind of inter-agent uncertainty.
-In Section \ref{sec:con} we establish a translation between standard relational models for knowledge and belief and our simplicial representation, with particular attention to the properness condition.
-Section \ref{sec:sac} applies this translation to prove soundness and completeness.
+In Section \ref{sec:con} we establish a translation between standard relational models for knowledge and belief and our simplicial representation, highlighting the role of the properness condition, which is thoroughly analyzed in Section \ref{sec:prop}.
+Section \ref{sec:sac} applies the translation results to prove soundness and completeness.
 Section \ref{sec:Conc} concludes with a discussion of related and future work.